 Known to take things one step at a time, escalator installers start out with an apprenticeship to learn their craft.
 But once they have the gig down, these workers can make more than double the national median wage assembling, installing, maintaining and repairing escalators.
-The job is set to see an impressive 6% growth, proving there is nowhere to go but up.
+The job is set to 3% growth, proving there is nowhere to go but up.

 More From GOBankingRates